prrathnayake/conveyancers-marketplace/README.md

 - `infra/docker-compose.yml` – runnable profile for local development.
 - `infra/migrate.sh` – helper for running database migrations inside the compose stack.

+### Local development tips

+- **Partial stack boot** – Use service profiles inside `infra/docker-compose.yml` (`gateway`, `identity`, `jobs`, `payments`) to start only what you are actively working on.
+Pair with `npm run dev` in the relevant frontend for faster feedback.
+- **Environment hydration** – Run `node tooling/load-env.js` to echo the merged environment values that will be injected into services.
+This mirrors how the compose stack loads shared secrets during container start.
+- **Database migrations** – After changing SQL files under `backend/sql`, rebuild the `backend-migrator` image (`docker compose build backend-migrator`) to ensure the container picks up the latest scripts before running `infra/migrate.sh`.
+- **Iterating on contracts** – Update shared DTOs and gRPC interfaces inside the relevant `backend/services/*` directories, then run `cmake --build build` to regenerate any generated code and keep the gateway aligned with the services.

 ---

 ## Testing strategy